 While this is not an exhaustive list of every possible term, the goal is to help give you get on the same page as other flamenco artists so you can play together!

 Abanico – a flamenco right hand triplet rasgueado technique, usually with a quick combination sequence of ma (middle and ring together), and p (thumb).
 First, ma strum down together as one strong motion.
 This is followed with a p down stroke.
 Lastly, play a final p up stroke.
-The abanico technique requires significant right hand mobility for fast speed.
+The abanico technique requires significant right hand mobility for fast speed, especially in the wrist.
 Some players prefer to play the abanico technique using p, i (index), and m (middle).
+The abanico technique is also known as the “Marote” rasgueado in reference to it’s alleged creator, the great flamenco guitarist Juan Maya Marote.

 Alzapúa – a technique where the right hand thumb acts like a pick and rapidly strikes single notes (or several strings in quick succession) in a series of up and down strokes.
 Alzapúa typically occurs in bass line melodic phrases.